Help Protect Our Streams

 In addition, the Montgomery County Volunteer Center provides a searchable database of volunteer opportunities available throughout Montgomery County.
 To find opportunities related to water protection, you can utilize key words that relate to your interest such as: environment, water, rivers, and streams.

-The annual H2O Summit is a family friendly event that provides a way to introduce and connect residents to their local watershed associations, volunteerism, green exhibitors and watershed improvement activities occurring in their communities.
+The Montgomery County GreenFest is a family friendly event that provides a way to introduce and connect residents to their environment, local watershed associations, volunteerism, and green exhibitors.

-A major goal of the H2O Summit is to raise awareness about stream health and the effects of stormwater pollution on our ecosystem.
+A goal of the Montgomery County GreenFest is to raise awareness about stream health and the effects of stormwater pollution on our ecosystem.
 Most importantly, it encourages residents to get involved!